IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The Commission should conduct a baseline survey of the human rights situation for men and boys.
 Without a baseline, the Commission cannot track the progress or regression of these rights. *National Human Rights Institutions -- History, Principles, Roles and Responsibilities* says:

 > Most institutions monitor progress over time.
 This requires the monitor to know what the situation was at a given point in time (the baseline) and what factors (indicators) will demonstrate that there have been positive changes.
 Sometimes, monitors will also set goals (benchmarks) for those involved in promoting and protecting the right.
 This approach may be used for all categories of rights, but is particularly useful in tracking achievements relating to economic, social and cultural rights.
-This is because many of these rights are meant to be realized progressively.^[National Human Rights Institutions : History, principles, roles and responsibilities]
+This is because many of these rights are meant to be realized progressively.\[54]

 ## Maintaining institutional knowledge

 The Commission should have a system to maintain institutional knowledge of men's rights as part of their monitoring practice.
 This is essential for monitoring progressive realisation of rights.
 The Commission should have a system to ensure that leadership and staff can access the accumulated knowledge on men's rights.

-See Chapter [6](#capacity_building), , on page for more information.
+See Chapter 6, Capacity building, on page 33 for more information.

 ## Monitoring gender equality for men

 Gender equality is included in both CCPR and ICESCR.
 Article 3 of both treaties require States to ensure equal enjoyment of rights between women and men.
-The Commission should monitor the Government's compliance with its obligation to ensure that men have equal enjoyment of their rights. \"\[N\]ational human rights institutions... should investigate and address alleged violations relating to article 3 and provide remedies for such violations.\"^[CESCR General Comment 16]
+The Commission should monitor the Government's compliance with its obligation to ensure that men have equal enjoyment of their rights. \"\[N\]ational human rights institutions... should investigate and address alleged violations relating to article 3 and provide remedies for such violations.\"\[65]

 General Comments from both the *UN Human Rights Committee* and the *Committee on Economic, Social and Cultural Rights* expand on States' obligations to ensure equal rights for women and men in General Comments.
 These documents outline the areas that the Commission should be monitoring with regard to equal rights for men.

-The Commission should refer to ICESCR General Comment 16^[CESCR General Comment 16], and CCPR General Comment 28^[CCPR General Comment 28] when monitoring gender equality.
+The Commission should refer to ICESCR General Comment 16\[65], and CCPR General Comment 28\[21] when monitoring gender equality.
 This includes:

 -   Direct or indirect discrimination against men and the effect of gender-neutral polices and programs on men's enjoyment of their rights;
 -   Efforts to eliminate prejudices against men;